 Once effective policies and procedures are developed, it is important to then train the relevant employees on those policies and procedures, and risks more generally.
 The company's training and communications programmes should be tailored to ensure effective integration of the company's compliance policies throughout the organisation.
-Compliance training need not, and often should not, be developed and conducted for every employee of the company.
-Rather, training should be tailored to the relevant group of employees who are exposed to the particular risk addressed by the training.
+Compliance training need not, and often should not, be developed and conducted for every employee of the company; rather, training should be tailored to the relevant group of employees who are exposed to the particular risk addressed by the training.
 Likewise, the company should give thought to how best to conduct the training - whether in person, pre-recorded, or virtual but live.
 Often, in-person training allows for more feedback and constructive dialogue about issues that are arising but may not be feasible because of the number and locations of employees and company resources.
 Training should also evolve over time to incorporate lessons learned from issues that have occurred within the company as well as from enforcement actions involving competitors or companies operating in the same geographical region.

 Companies should also incorporate an efficient and trusted mechanism by which employees can anonymously and confidentially report alleged misconduct and breaches of the company's code of conduct and policies.
-The ECCP specifies that an effective compliance regime includes, in particular, the use of mechanisms for confidential internal reporting of suspected misconduct as well as processes for conducting prompt internal investigations of allegations and incorporating lessons learned from those investigations.38
+The ECCP specifies that an effective compliance regime includes, in particular, the use of mechanisms for confidential internal reporting of suspected misconduct as well as processes for conducting prompt internal investigations of allegations and incorporating lessons learned from those investigations.47 nearly as much transparency into the activities of third parties and what the third parties do with the money they receive.
+Regulators, therefore, will look for companies to design a programme that:

 Another key component of a compliance programme is a system that ensures appropriate risk-based due diligence and controls around the hiring, retention and use of third parties.
-Third parties continue to be the most significant risk for companies because, unlike with its own employees, a company does not have nearly as much transparency into the activities of third parties and what the third parties do with the money they receive.
-Thus, regulators will look for companies to design a programme that (1) examines the business rationale for needing the third party in the transaction, (2) analyses the risks posed by third-party partners - including the third-party partners' relationships with foreign officials, (3) endeavours to understand whether the third party is actually doing the work it has been engaged to perform, and (4) analyses whether the third party's compensation is commensurate with work being provided relative to the industry and geographical region.
+Third parties continue to be the most significant risk for companies because, unlike with its own employees, a company does not have

+- examines the business rationale for needing the third party in the transaction; - analyses the risks posed by third-party partners, including the third-party partners' relationships with foreign officials; - endeavours to understand whether the third party is actually doing the work it has been engaged to perform; and - analyses whether the third party's compensation is commensurate with work being provided relative to the industry and geographical region.

 Regulators have increasingly referred to the use of data analytics to identify third parties that are engaged in aberrant, and potentially problematic, behaviour.
 For example, data analytics can be used to identify whether there has been a spike in the frequency of payments or the amount of money that a third party is paid relative to other third parties engaging in similar activity.
-Companies without sufficient resources to engage in data analytics across its third parties will not be held to the same standard as those companies that have such resources, but regulators will still want evidence that the company is taking seriously the risk that third parties pose, including by setting up appropriate controls around the payment of invoices (such as approval by someone outside the business unit who is responsible for hiring and using the third party).
+Companies without sufficient resources to engage in data analytics across its third parties will not be held to the same standard as companies that have those resources, but regulators will still want evidence that the company is taking seriously the risk that third parties pose, including by setting up appropriate controls around the payment of invoices (such as approval by someone outside the business unit who is responsible for hiring and using the third party).